Azure/azure-powershell/src/WebPubSub/docs/Update-AzWebPubSub.md

   - `[Enabled <String>]`: Indicates whether or the live trace category is enabled.
 Available values: true, false.
 Case insensitive.
   - `[Name <String>]`: Gets or sets the live trace category's name.
 Available values: ConnectivityLogs, MessagingLogs.
 Case insensitive.

-PRIVATEENDPOINT <IPrivateEndpointAcl[]>: ACLs for requests from private endpoints
+PRIVATEENDPOINTACL <IPrivateEndpointAcl[]>: ACLs for requests from private endpoints
   - `Name <String>`: Name of the private endpoint connection
   - `[Allow <WebPubSubRequestType[]>]`: Allowed request types.
 The value can be one or more of: ClientConnection, ServerConnection, RESTAPI.
   - `[Deny <WebPubSubRequestType[]>]`: Denied request types.
 The value can be one or more of: ClientConnection, ServerConnection, RESTAPI.